-Theis one of our winter 2018 picks for "Editor's Choice".
+Theis one of our Spring 2019 picks for "Editor's Choice".
 Check out our review to find out why we love this 3D printer so much.

 Many of the desktop 3D printers currently on the market are built with affordability in the driver’s seat, but more professionally-minded manufacturers still prioritize reliability over having the lowest price tag possible.
 Since its earliest days on the 3D printing scene, the Colorado-based manufacturer Aleph Objects has always identified with the latter, developing workhorse 3D printers that are easy to use and incredibly dependable.

 The company has recently released the LulzBot Mini 2, a new and improved version of its flagship desktop 3D printer.
 The latest LulzBot 3D printer features a wide range of updates and improvements, ranging from enhanced components to a larger build volume.

 The LulzBot Mini 2 highlights Aleph Objects’ ongoing attempt to conquer professional applications like product and process engineering, design, manufacturing and education.
 At first glance, the LulzBot Mini 2 doesn’t seem to diverge much from its predecessor, but a deeper look shows that this 3D printer is equipped with some seriously sweet upgrades.

 Priced at $1,500, this new desktop 3D printer is primed for professionals and small businesses that want a reliable and professional-grade 3D printer without breaking the bank.

 We were certainly excited to see how the LulzBot Mini 2 matched up with the first iteration, which we recently awarded as the Editor’s Choice in our Best 3D Printer list.
 So, without further ado, here’s our in-depth review of the LulzBot Mini 2 3D printer.